 Geniza

-2021 / Varied edition of 12
+2021/23 / Varied edition of 12

-Archival inkjet printing, written text, & carbon copy transfer on Dobbin Mill paper / Papers with watermarking, inclusions & pulp painting / Wool blanket and a Thassos marble stone / Size: 9.5" x 13" x 2"
+Archival inkjet printing, written text, and carbon copy transfer on Dobbin Mill paper / Papers with watermarking, inclusions and pulp painting / Wool blanket and Thassos marble /

 Book 1: Geniza

 The first book presents the meaning of geniza: the name of the receptacle reserved for papers that have the name of God on them.
-Jewish belief holds that the name (the word) deserves the respect equal to a human burial so these pieces of detritus are collected in genizas and buried instead of thrown away.
+Jewish belief holds that the name (the word) deserves the respect equal to a human burial so pieces of detritus are collected in genizas and buried instead of thrown away.

 Book 2: GOD